Retained Moro, Or Startle Reflex

 Have the child sit on a low chair or lay on their back.
 Ask them to open their arms and legs out like a starfish.
 Now ask them to bring them in crossing them as they curl up.
 You may need to demonstrate it for them or let them see the pictures below.
 Generally they will cross with the opposite arm from leg on top.
 This is normal, at first, and the way they did it when startled as an infant.

-If they struggle doing this then the reflex is still present and needs to be integrated with “Starfish Exercises”.
+If they struggle to do this then the reflex is still present.